dreamtimecircles/xealtrack/README.md

 # xealtrack
-Tiny Windows tray OpenTrack source for Xreal One Pro
+Tiny Windows tray OpenTrack source for Xreal One Pro based on https://github.com/rohitsangwan01/xreal_one_driver